Article written by Elisa - Travel Writer & Local in France

 If you are looking for cultural things to do in the French Alps, the Abbey of Hautecombe, on the lake’s wild shore, is a very good option.
-This 12th-century Cistercian abbey and majestic necropolis of the House of Savoy is built in an exuberant Gothic style.
-From Aix-les-Bains, it is a 35-minute drive to the Abbey of Hautecombe, but you can also take a boat cruise at Aix, which includes the visit to the abbey.
+This 12th-century Cistercian Abbey and majestic necropolis of the House of Savoy is built in an exuberant Gothic style.
+From Aix-les-Bains, it is a 35-minute drive to the Abbey of Hautecombe, but you can also take a boat cruise at Aix, which includes a visit to the Abbey.

-Mont Aiguille, in the heart of the Massif du Vercors, is a wonderful place to explore.
-This atypical shape will make a sumptuous décor during your hikes in this natural park.
-Amongst the beautiful hikes that explore this area, we recommend the Tête Chevalière hike.
+In the heart of the Massif du Vercors, Mont Aiguille is a wonderful place to explore and a sumptuous décor during your hikes in this natural park.

-To admire and make the most of this extraordinary countryside, with rich flora and fauna, the park offers a wide range of summer activities, like hiking, climbing, canyoning or paragliding.
+To admire and make the most of this extraordinary countryside, the park offers a wide range of summer activities, like hiking, climbing, canyoning, or paragliding.

-If you are looking for magnificent landscapes to explore during your French Alps holidays, head to the Alps’ national parks.
-Parc National du Mercantour extends over a vast area along the Italian border, between the departments of Alpes-de-Haute-Provence and Alpes Maritimes.
-Mercantour is one of the most wild and varied national parks in France, mixing Alpine and Mediterranean influences, forming an incredible mosaic of natural environments.
+If you are looking for magnificent landscapes to explore in the French Alps in the summer, head to Parc National du Mercantour.
+Covering a vast area along the Italian border between the departments of Alpes-de-Haute-Provence and Alpes Maritimes, Parc National du Mercantour is one of France’s wildest and most varied national parks, mixing Alpine and Mediterranean influences and forming an incredible mosaic of natural environments.

-Parc National du Mercantour is home to more than 3,000 animal and plant species have been identified there – the greatest biodiversity in France!
+Parc National du Mercantour is home to more than 3,000 animal and plant species – the greatest biodiversity in France!
 It is also a true paradise for hiking, with its 600 kilometers of marked trails, including part of the GR5 and the long-distance itineraries Grande Traversée du Mercantour and the Alpi Marittime.

-Parc National du Mercantour is also home to some of the splendid villages in the French Alps, like medieval Tende – once a trading town on the salt road –, Saorge or Saint-Martin-Vésubie.
+Last but not least, Parc National du Mercantour is home to some of the prettiest French Alps villages, like medieval Tende – once a trading town on the salt road –, Saorge or Saint-Martin-Vésubie.

 Parc National des Ecrins, located between the departments of Isère and Hautes-Alpes, is one of the largest protected mountain areas in France, comprising more than forty glaciers and one hundred peaks.
 Some of these peaks are more than 3,000 m high, including the famous Barre des Ecrins with its 4,102 m.